aliirfaan/laravel-simple-otp/README.md

 ## Services

 ### Implementing your service based on provided interface
-**If you are using popular services, check out [tpaksu/laravel-otp-login](https://github.com/tpaksu/laravel-otp-login) to get ready made service implemenations**
+**If you are using popular services, check out [tpaksu/laravel-otp-login](https://github.com/tpaksu/laravel-otp-login) to get ready made service implementations**

 Example class: